markmeeus/MarcelloDB/README.md

 [![Build Status](https://travis-ci.org/markmeeus/MarcelloDB.svg?branch=master)](https://travis-ci.org/markmeeus/MarcelloDB)

-MarcelloDB is a mobile document database.
+MarcelloDB is a mobile NoSql Object database.
 It is light-weight and has a minimal memory footprint.

-MarcelloDB saves plain C# objects, including child objects and lists.
+MarcelloDB saves plain C# objects, including child objects, lists and collections.
 Not having to map your objects to the relational model can save you hundreds of lines of code.

-No more packaging exotic binaries neither, Marcello is pure C#.
+Marcello is pure C#, so there is no need to package other binaries.

-Supported on Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1
+Marcello will support Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1 and Windows 10

 Current Status
 =